hperezs/store-locator/readme.md

 ## Store Locator

 This project is an implementation of the Google Maps API.
 It currently uses the Walmart Database accessed through their API.
-The ideal case would be to use this code with a client's database and API to locate stores on the website.
+The ideal case would be to use this code to build a locator for a client using their database and creating an API to handle the data.
+Since I have no clients, I used Walmart's database as an example.

 #### Features
 This project is based on the CleverProgrammer Javascript challenge.
 I followed some instructions but went beyond by adding the following features: